 Blues Team News

-With fans again unable to attend matches in person, Blues fans can watch tomorrow’s clash with Newport by picking up a Match Pass for iFollow Blues for £10.
+With fans unable to attend matches in person, Blues fans can watch tonight’s clash with Newport County by picking up a Match Pass for iFollow Blues for £10.

 Overseas supporters can pick up a pass for just £7 with the pass allowing you to catch the game on your laptop, computer, tablet or mobile device.

-For more information on how you can get your Match Pass for iFollow Blues and ensure you miss none of the action from the opening game of 2021, click here.
+For more information on how you can get your Match Pass for iFollow Blues and ensure you miss none of the action at Rodney Parade, click here.